aarnphm/morph/docs/content/SRS/SRS.md

 > [!IMPORTANT] OER-EPE1
 >
-> `tinymorph` will be able to run on different hardware environment, given it can run modern browser.
+> `morph` will be able to run on different hardware environment, given it can run modern browser.

-Rationale: `tinymorph` will ship a web interface through browsers.
+Rationale: `morph` will ship a web interface through browsers.
 Therefore, it should support any hardware environment that can run a browser.

 > [!IMPORTANT] OER-EPE2
 >
-> `tinymorph` should have minimal increase in power consumption
+> `morph` should have minimal increase in power consumption

-Rationale: `tinymorph` should avoid a huge increase in RAM for a browser tab.
+Rationale: `morph` should avoid a huge increase in RAM for a browser tab.

 ### Wider Environment Requirements